Performance & Feedback: is Coaching The Missing Link?

 Let’s face it, well before the pandemic hit, most of your employees were craving feedback.
 They wanted to know how they were doing, how they could do better and how they fit into the organization’s future plans.
 The pandemic has not extinguished that craving; in fact, it may have made it more acute because feedback is harder to come by these days.

 Everyone is struggling to manage workforces that have been forced to work remotely.
-Leaders and the people they are leading are still searching for new ways of keeping in touch and measuring progress.
+Leaders and their teams are still searching for new ways of keeping in touch and measuring progress.
 The line between ‘work’ and ‘home’ continues to blur, which is straining relationships.

-However, even in the midst of all this disruption, there has been no reduction in the desire of employees to know how they are faring.
+But through all this disruption, employees still have a genuine desire to know how they are faring.
 A major challenge before the pandemic struck, winning strategies for regular, effective feedback seem to be even more elusive than ever.

 The pre-pandemic deficit in feedback